-If your property is a flat then it will almost certainly have a leasehold title, there are relatively few leasehold houses in England and Wales.
+If your property is a flat then it will almost certainly have a leasehold title - even if you also own a share in the freehold.

-You can obtain information from HM Land Registry, through the gov.uk website.
-For a small fee, the Land Registry will supply copies of registered property titles, including details of a property's tenure.
+You can check the tenure of your home online at HM Land Registry.
+For a small fee, the HM Land Registry will supply copies of registered property titles, including details of a property's tenure.

 The information required on this form and the additional paperwork requested can take a little time to put together.

-It is advisable to collate information before you have found a buyer.
+It is advisable to collate as much information as possible before you have found a buyer.
 The first thing to do is to collect together all paperwork relating to the flat, in particular:

 - A copy of the lease if you have one (or even the original lease if that was previously sent to you.)